amantinband/clean-architecture/README.md

 ### Eventual Consistency Mechanism

 1. Each invariant is encapsulated in a single domain object.
 This allows performing changes by updating a single domain object in a single transaction.
-1. If a `domain object B` needs to react to changes in `domain object A`, a [Domain Event](src/CleanArchitecture.Domain/Common/IDomainEvent.cs) is added to `domain object A` alongside the changes.
+1. If `domain object B` needs to react to changes in `domain object A`, a [Domain Event](src/CleanArchitecture.Domain/Common/IDomainEvent.cs) is added to `domain object A` alongside the changes.
 1. Upon persisting `domain object A` changes to the database, the domain events are [extracted and added to a queue](src/CleanArchitecture.Infrastructure/Common/Persistence/AppDbContext.cs) for offline processing:
     ```csharp
     private void AddDomainEventsToOfflineProcessingQueue(List<IDomainEvent> domainEvents)